Do Michigan Employers Have to Offer Group Health Insurance?

 - pay your employees an annual wage of no more than $52,000

-- pay 50% or more of your employees’ premiums
+- pay 50 percent or more of your employees’ premiums

 - purchase your group health insurance plan through a Small Business Health Options Program (SHOP), which can be done on a federal or state exchange, and also through eHealth